 Hunting, trapping, touching, feeding, or otherwise disturbing wildlife or fish is prohibited.

-Picnicking is allowed only at Fort Harrison picnic area, the parking areas at Chickahominy Bluffs, Drewry's Bluffs, Beaver Dam Creek and the traffic circle at Malvern Hill.
+Picnicking is allowed only at Fort Harrison picnic area, the parking areas at Chickahominy Bluffs, Drewry's Bluff, Beaver Dam Creek and the traffic circle at Malvern Hill.

 Camping is prohibited.
 The use of motor homes or similar vehicles for the apparent purpose of overnight parking is considered camping.